Rod Taylor is very much himself in this lively, loving documentary.

 Upon viewing the full documentary, I was charmed, amused, energized and

 mightily entertained.
-Not only that, I was stunned at the multitude of
+I was also stunned at the multitude of

 new-to-me photos that were included in the film.